Neo-X/Glens_Blog/content/2018-01-19-DeepRL-Algorithms.md

 $$\Delta_{\theta} J(\theta) = E_{\rho \pi}[\Delta_{\theta}~log~\pi(a|s,\theta)(\hat{A}(s_t,a_t) - \bar{A}_w(s_t, a_t)] + E_{\rho \pi} [\Delta_a Q_w(s_t, a)|_a=\mu(s_t,\theta)\Delta_\theta \mu(s_t, \theta)]$$

-This estimate works to reduce the advantage variance further, However, [it might not be so clear that this method helps](https://arxiv.org/abs/1802.10031).
+This estimate works to reduce the advantage variance further, However, [it might not be so clear that this method is an imrovement](https://arxiv.org/abs/1802.10031).

 ##Discussion